D76X/WPPresentation/Apps/Solution Docs/References.md

 ---

+## Assembly References

+The following assembly references may have been used.

+- System.Configuration

+---

 ## C# 7.x Language Features

 Some of the console applications in this solution make use of some of the C# language features available only for version of the language starting from 7.1. i.e. the **async main** entry method.